 Wisdom from my favourite cartoonist, Australian mystic Michael Leunig.
 Simply brilliant!

-Two human beings using very different information to answer very different questions and coming up with oh-so-different answers.
-I love the trellis mimicking the graph and curvy, upward spiraling green shoots parodying the downward-plummeting red zig-zags.
-Most of all a simple, smiling woman looking tenderly down as water wets earth in counterpoint to an upwardly gazing executive, mouth down-draped and shoulders slumped under the weight of a lead grey suit and unfulfilled expectations.
+Two human beings sharing the same space but using very different information to answer very different questions and coming up with oh-so-different answers.
+I love how the trellis mimics the graph and curvy, upward spiralling green shoots parody the downward-plummeting red zig-zags.
+Most of all a simple, smiling woman looking tenderly down as water wets earth in counterpoint to an upwardly gazing executive, mouth down-draped and shoulders slumped under the weight of his lead grey suit and unfulfilled expectations.
 Simple...
 Brilliant.
 Simply brilliant!

 They're monitoring-using systemic information to answer system questions.
 We can imagine the questions their respective monitoring systems are answering.
 Totally different."Wasn't the bright sun lovely and the breeze pleasant on my way to work this morning ? (and my washing will be dry) vs. "Are the cheap products from China affecting our profits?".
 Yep, totally different.
 No, wait!
 They have the same deep question: "Is my world a good place today?"
 Monitoring differently- looking at different dimensions- they're extracting different answers.
 From the same question, the same world.